-- 2. For distinguished professors selected to fill the professorship funded through the C.D.
-Spangler Foundation Challenge Grant, they must be appointed only at the full professor (Distinguished Professor) or associate professor (Distinguished Scholar) ranks and levels, with a preference for full professor. - VIII.
+- 1. Any endowed professorships established using nonrecurring funding appropriated under the 1993-95 Current Operations Appropriations Act4 shall "recognize excellence in undergraduate teaching as the primary criterion for selection." - 2.
+Professors selected to fill the professorship funded through the C.D.
+Spangler Foundation Challenge Grant must be appointed only as a "Distinguished Professor" and only at the rank of full professor. - 3.
+A list of the professorships that must meet either of the requirements listed above is included in the Distinguished Professors Endowment Trust Fund Operations Manual. - VIII.
 Reporting Requirements.
 Reports regarding the number and current status of the Distinguished Professorships at each institution shall be reported to the president annually by July 1.
-Reports to the president shall include the level of each professorship, the name of the professorship, whether the professorship is vacant or filled, and the professorship's college/school and (if applicable) department and academic specialty/area.
+Reports to the president shall include the level of each professorship, the name of the professorship, whether the professorship is vacant or filled, and the professorship's department.
 For filled professorships, the name of the professor shall be included.
 For vacant professorships, the date the position was vacated shall be included.